Pamplemousse/blog/_posts/2019-11-11-Use SMT Solvers to generate crossword grids (1).md

 tags: [ development z3 ]
 ---

-This post is part of a (work in progress) series on using SMT Solvers to generate crossword grids.
+This post is part of a series on using SMT Solvers to generate crossword grids.

   * Introduction to SMT, and programming with SMT Solvers (**currently reading**);
   * <a href='/2019/11/12/Use-SMT-Solvers-to-generate-crossword-grids-(2).html' target='_blank'>Definitions and first formulas</a>;
+  * <a href='/2019/11/13/Use-SMT-Solvers-to-generate-crossword-grids-(3).html' target='_blank'>Plumbing everything together, complete formula, and results</a>.

 ---